Extracorporeal photopheresis (ECP) is a leukapheresis-based immunomodulatory procedure that involves the following

 Methylprednisolone is considered first-line treatment of acute GVHD.
 For chronic GVHD, an alternating regimen of cyclosporine and prednisone is commonly used; other therapies include antithymocyte globulin, corticosteroid monotherapy, and cytotoxic immunosuppressive drugs such as procarbazine, cyclophosphamide, or azathioprine.
-Therefore, refractory disease is defined as graft-versus-host disease that fails to respond adequately to a trial of any of the above therapies.
+Therefore, refractory disease is defined as graft-versus-host disease that fails to respond adequately to a trial of any of these therapies.

 CTCL Staging (based on the TNM classification system)

-According to the World Health Organization-European Organization for Research and Treatment of Cancer (WHO-EORTC), Sézary syndrome is defined by the triad of erythroderma, generalized lymphadenopathy, and the presence of neoplastic T-cells (Sezary cells) in skin, lymph nodes, and peripheral blood.
-The International Society of Cutaneous Lymphomas recommends an absolute Sezary cell count of at least 1,000 cells per cubic mm, in the presence of immunophenotypical abnormalities (CD4/CD8 ratio greater than 10, loss of any or all of the T-cell antigens CD2, CD3, CD4, and CD5, or both), or the demonstration of a T-cell clone in the peripheral blood by molecular or cytogenetic methods.
+According to the World Health Organization-European Organization for Research and Treatment of Cancer (WHO-EORTC), Sézary syndrome is defined by the triad of erythroderma, generalized lymphadenopathy, and the presence of neoplastic T-cells (Sézary cells) in skin, lymph nodes, and peripheral blood.
+The International Society of Cutaneous Lymphomas recommends an absolute Sézary cell count of at least 1,000 cells per cubic mm, in the presence of immunophenotypical abnormalities (CD4/CD8 ratio greater than 10, loss of any or all of the T-cell antigens CD2, CD3, CD4, and CD5, or both), or the demonstration of a T-cell clone in the peripheral blood by molecular or cytogenetic methods.